-The six vacancies through the quarter contributed to the decrease in calls answered.
-The average length in time per call is averaging 18 minutes, with the maximum talk time average being 1 hours 30 minutes.
-The call time per call was up 2 minutes for each call or addition 3.5 hours.
-The additional time spent means that 30 calls per day are going to voicemail rather than being answered by a live staff member.
-The average talk time indicates the calls received by the ADRC are complex and require addition time to support the quality of life of beneficiaries.
-Long-term growth in the populations of elders and caregivers served by the ADRC is expected to continue to increase the volume of calls and length of each calls to the ADRC.
+During the 2nd quarter, there was an increase of 5 FTEs.
+The vacancies throughout the 1st quarter, and the hiring and subsequent training of the 5 FTEs contributed immensely to improvement of performance measurement.
+The ADRC had 8 senior staff answering live calls, providing Medicare Part D counseling and training 2 new staff.
+The new staff in training were not answering any calls during this quarter.
+The average length in time, per call was 15 minutes, with the maximum talk time average being 1 hour 30 minutes.
+The average talk time of the calls received by the Aging and Disability Resource Center varies depending on complexity and any required additional time needed to support the quality of life of beneficiaries.
+Long-term growth in the populations of elders and caregivers served by the ADRC is expected to continue to increase the volume of calls and length of each call to the ADRC.

 The Alliance for Information and Referral Taxonomy is used to track the topics discussed and reviewed during each counseling session.
-Topic entries are entered into the SAMS database which includes entries by non-ADRC staff.
+Topic entries are entered into the SAMS database, which includes entries, by non-ADRC staff.
 The top five topics of concern in this quarter were:

-- Medicaid 9253 consumers, a 9 percent increase from fourth quarter FY18 3,105 (waiver services); - Medicare 3,116 consumers (benefit explanation, enrollment, and counseling) - Senior Center Services 2059 consumers (congregate meals, home delivered meals and transportation) - Prescription Drug Assistance 573 consumers - Disability Related Transportation -344 consumers
+- Medicaid 6,266 consumers, in which 5,125 were for waiver services; - Medicare 2,446 consumers (benefit explanation, enrollment, and counseling) - Senior Center Services 1,559 consumers - Prescription Drug Assistance 354 consumers - Disability Related Transportation -65 consumers